yeojz/url-shortener/README.md

 ## Usage

+1. Create a folder named "url-shortener" in the "wp-contents/plugins" directory.
-1. Upload the url-shortener folder in this repository to your wordpress plugins folder
+2. Upload the contents of this repository into the url-shortener folder
-2. Activate the plugin via the plugin dashboard in your wordpress administration
+3. Activate the plugin via the plugin dashboard in your wordpress administration

 ## Wiki